Mercedes-Benz S-Class (W223): Mercedes-Maybach S 680 "Edition 100"

-Mercedes-Maybach S680 Haute Voiture
+Mercedes-Maybach S 680 Haute Voiture

-The Mercedes-Maybach S680 Haute Voiture is a special edition of the S680 that is based on high fashion.
-It was presented in May 2022 in concept form, with Mercedes later confirming intentions to put the Haute Voiture into production, with the production version being unveiled in December following a Dubai fashion show.
+The Mercedes-Maybach S 680 Haute Voiture is a special edition of the S 680 that is based on "haute couture" (high fashion).
+It was presented in May 2022 in a concept form, with Mercedes later confirming intentions to put the Haute Voiture into production, with the production version being unveiled in December following a Dubai fashion show.

 The car features a two-tone paint job consisting of Nautical Blue and Rose Gold above and below the belt line, respectively.
 This color is exclusive to the Haute Voiture.
 It sports monoblock wheels painted to match the blue paint on the upper body.
 The body is also adorned with chrome trim.

-On the interior, the car is upholstered in Bouclé, a type of fabric woven from yarn, that incorporates blue, beige, rose gold, and various other shades of gold into the pattern, with additional crystal and glossy opal white features.
+For the interior, the car is upholstered in Bouclé, a type of fabric woven from yarn, that incorporates blue, beige, rose gold, and various other shades of gold into the pattern, with additional crystal and glossy opal white features.
 The car comes with a set of linen and mohair (yarn made from goat hair) floor mats, as well as a set of rose gold champagne flutes.

 The MBUX system was upgraded with the intention to emphasize the atmosphere of a fashion show catwalk, with sparkling glitter clouds and a variety of rose gold accents.
 Drivers are greeted with sparkling particles and a magnolia blossom on the profile selection menu, and available are 12 different elegantly dressed avatars, such as in a tailcoat, evening gown, and dinner jacket, and are adorned with fine accessories.

-The Haute Voiture will be accompanied by a special hand-made gift box containing a key ring, its badge number, and a scale model.
+The Haute Voiture is accompanied by a special hand-made gift box containing a key ring, its badge number, and a scale model.
 Mercedes will also be releasing a bag collection, made of materials of the vehicle's interior, to be available in different sizes and styles.
-The bag collection will be released in early 2023 in limited run and will be available at both Maybach Icons of Luxury physical and online stores.
+The bag collection has been released in early 2023 in limited run and are available at both Maybach Icons of Luxury physical and online stores.

-The Mercedes-Maybach S680 Haute Voiture will launch in early 2023, and is strictly limited to 150 units.
+The Mercedes-Maybach S 680 Haute Voiture is launched in early 2023 and is strictly limited to 150 units.